-Entries will be accepted at the Atlantic County Library/Ventnor , 6500 Atlantic Avenue April 17-22, 10 AM to 3:30 PM daily.
+Entries will be accepted at the Atlantic County Library/Ventnor , 6500 Atlantic Avenue from Monday, April 2nd through Monday, April 14th, 10 AM to 3:30 PM daily.
+There will be no exception to this time frame.
 One entry ONLY per artist.
 Each entry is required to fill out an artwork label that must accompany the artwork.
 Please follow the eligibility guidelines below.

 A monetary prize of $100 will be presented to each first place winner from the Atlantic County Division of Intergenerational Services.
-Award ribbons will be presented for first, second and third place and honorable mention in each category.
+Ribbons will be presented at the discretion of the judges in the first, second, third, and one or two honorable mention in all categories for both professional and nonprofessional entries.

 For more information call Cindy McNellis at (609) 645-7700, ext.
 4347